 1/ StoryChief:

 It also includes SEO recommendations, collaboration tools, and analytics.
-This tool is ideal for content-driven teams that need to stay consistent and efficient across platforms.
+This tool is ideal for content marketing teams that need to stay consistent and efficient across platforms.

 2/ Time Champ: